 Each started pilot's track log is used to calculate the Leading Coefficient (LC), by calculating the area underneath a graph defined by each track point's time, and the distance to ESS at that time.
 The times used for this calculation are given in seconds from the moment when the first pilot crossed SSS, to the time when the last pilot reached ESS.
 For pilots who land out after the last pilot reached ESS, the calculation keeps going until they land.
-The distances used for the LC calculation are given in Kilometers and are the distance from each point's position to ESS, starting from SSS, but never more than any previously reached distance.
+The distances used for the LC calculation are given in Kilometres and are the distance from each point's position to ESS, starting from SSS, but never more than any previously reached distance.
 This means that the graph never "goes back": even if the pilot flies away from goal for a while, the corresponding points in the graph will use the previously reached best distance towards ESS.
-Important: Previous versions of the formula used distances to ESS squared to increase the number of Leading Points awarded for leading out early in the task.
-This version uses a more complex weighting according to distance from ESS to give no leading points at the start, rising rapidly afterwards to give a similar linear function of distance from ESS after about 20% of the speed section.